Trauma Sensitive Yoga

 Will the class be too hard for me?

 Many people who want to resume or begin yoga are concerned about how hard the class will be and whether or not they will be able to keep up.
 In a trauma-sensitive yoga class there is an emphasis on working only at a pace that is comfortable.
 If you find that any posture (including restorative postures) causes you discomfort physically or emotionally you can move out of it, or simply choose not to do it at all.

-6 week term in Caulfield South.
-6 ppl per class at a cost of $30 per class.
+6 week term in Caulfield South. $30 per person per class.
 Term bookings are essential

 Only six places available